elliotcarr/MultDiff/README.md

 ## Installation

-MulDiff can be downloaded from
+MultDiff can be downloaded from

 https://github.com/elliotcarr/MultDiff/archive/master.zip